jnozzi/cocoadev.com/markdown/AndAndOrEvaluationOrder.md

 ----

 Really, you don't need much more than NOR and NOT to be able to do any logic (if my memory serves me right).
-Syntax sugar is bliss, without it we would program in languages such as Brainf**k (which has eight operators, and no variables, just a stack). --General/TheoHultberg/Iconara
+Syntax sugar is bliss, without it we would program in languages such as Brainf**k (which has eight operators, and no variables, just a stack). --TheoHultberg/Iconara

 ----

-Apple has used an example like this in the documentation for General/NSFileManager since OS X beta.
+Apple has used an example like this in the documentation for NSFileManager since OS X beta.

  NSArray *subpaths;